CraftAcademyLabs/ca_course/week7/bmi_calculator_react/01_react_bmi.md

 $ touch src/Modules/BMICalculator.js
 ```

 This is going to be a pure vanilla javascript file with no mention of React.
-You have written this function in another application before in the bootcamp.
+You have written this function in another application before in the boot camp.
 You can either use this code snippet we give you or reuse your old code, just remember to use the `export` keyword in front of the function you want to be able to access from outside of this file.

 Write this code in your newly created file: